thoughtbot/ruby-science/book/code_smells/shotgun_surgery.md

 Users' names are formatted and displayed as "First Last" throughout the application.
-If you want to change the formatting to include a middle initial (example: "First M. Last") you’ll need to make the same small change in several places.
+If you want to change the formatting to include a middle initial (example: "First M. Last") you'll need to make the same small change in several places.

 ```rhtml